tomickigrzegorz/docker-wordpress-xdebug/README.md

 - phpmyadmin
 - webpack 4

+> You should also install the plugin [PHP Debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug)

 Each change in the scss/js files loads the generated css and js into wordpress and automatically refreshes the page view.

 Main folders are: